JiscPER/jper/docs/API.md

 This endpoint will return to you the JSON record for the notifications.

-Anyone can access this endpoint, but authentication failure may result, depending on the current state of the notification in the routing process.
+Anyone can access this endpoint.

     GET /notification/<id>[?api_key=<api_key>]

-Authentication failure will result in a 401 (Forbidden), and no response body.
-Authentication failure can happen for the following reasons:
+If the notification does not exist, you will receive a 404 (Not Found), and no response body.

-* no api_key has been provided, and the notification has not yet been routed
-* api_key is invalid
-* an api_key has been provided, your user role is not "publisher", and the notification has not yet been routed

-If the notification is not found, you will receive a 404 (Not Found) and no response body.
+If the requester is not authenticated as the provider of the notification, and the notification has not yet been routed, you will also receive a 404 (Not Found) and no response body.

-If the notification is found and authentication succeeds you will receive a 200 (OK) and the following response:
+If the notification is found and has been routed, you will receive a 200 (OK) and the following response body:

     HTTP 1.1  200 OK
     Content-Type: application/json

     [Incoming/Outgoing Data Model JSON]

-If you are the provider of the notification, you will receive back the Incoming Data Model.
+If you are the provider of the notification, you will receive back the Incoming Data Model, augumented with any data from the Outgoing Data Model that is not already present (e.g. analysed_date).

 All other requesters will receive the Outgoing Data Model.

-QUESTION: is this not quite REST enough?
-Perhaps separate endpoints for the provider and the repository for retrieval?

-### Retrieve content associated with notifications
+### Retrieve router-held content associated with notifications

-This endpoint will return to you the original deposit package containing the fulltext content for the notification.
+This endpoint will return to you the original deposit package from the provider containing the fulltext content for the notification (if available)

+This URL will appear in the notification JSON "link" field if it is available to use.

 You need to have the user role "provider" or "repository" to access this endpoint.

     GET /notification/<id>/content?api_key=<api_key>

-Authentication failure will result in a 401 (Forbidden), and no response body.
+Authentication failure will result in a 401 (Unauthorised), and no response body.
 Authentication failure can happen for the following reasons:

 * api_key is invalid